MPSVIRAJ/Wound-Border-Characterization/README.md

 ### * Technical & Data Format Limitations
 * **Minimum Dataset Size for ML Stages:** The machine learning stages (cluster and train) require a sufficiently large dataset to produce meaningful results.
 The HDBSCAN clustering algorithm is configured in config.json with a min_cluster_size of 25, meaning datasets with significantly fewer samples will likely result in all points being classified as noise, which will cause the training stage to fail.

+* **Cross-Platform Reproducibility:** The results of the machine learning algorithms, particularly the number of clusters discovered by HDBSCAN, may vary slightly when the pipeline is run on different operating systems or hardware (e.g., macOS vs. Windows).
+This is expected behavior due to minor differences in how floating-point calculations are handled by the underlying libraries on different platforms.

 * **Strict Input Format:** The pipeline requires a complete set of four input files for each sample (RGB image, wound mask, body mask, and depth map).
 All four files must share an identical base filename and be correctly placed in their respective subdirectories (images/, wound_masks/, etc.).

 * **PNG File Format Only:** The pipeline is currently designed to read all input files (images, masks, and depth maps) exclusively in the .png format.
 Other formats such as .jpg are not supported.